 NOAH is a not-for-profit corporation chartered in Pennsylvania.
-NOAH has a 501(c)3 tax exempt status within the Internal Revenue Service, TAX IS Number 23-2265173.
-NOAH is . registered charity in all US states requiring such registration.
-Please see NOAH’s latest IRS form 990 and audited financial statement for more information.
+NOAH has a 501(c)3 tax-exempt status within the Internal Revenue Service, Tax ID Number 23-2265173.
+NOAH is a registered charity in all US states requiring such registration.
+Additional state nonprofit disclosure information is available at www.albinism.org/state-disclosures.
+You may also review NOAH’s latest IRS form 990 and audited financial statement for more information.

 NOAH Board of Directors